 Our Dining Experience

-My final note: I know that Napa is known for the gourmet, the Michelin rated and the five-star restaurants.
+My final note: I know that Napa is known for the gourmet, Michelin-rated, and five-star restaurants.
 But do yourself a favor and go to Filippi’s and order the pasta.
-And if all the other locations are on point as well as the Napa location, then if you are in California you gotta search these folks out.
+And if all the other locations are on point, as well as the Napa location, then if you are in California, you gotta search these folks out.
 You will not be disappointed.

 Dining Out: Ciro & Sal’s Provincetown, MA